DOAJ/doaj/static_content/_site/about/content/faq.md

 You can choose to filter your search results by ‘keyword’.

-Journal keywords are chosen by the person submitting an application for a journal.
+Journal keywords are chosen by the person applying for a journal.
 They are reviewed and edited by the DOAJ Team.
 They are more arbitrary than the subject classification.